 &lt;sup>2 Our reasoning behind this was explained in paragraphs 1.4 to 1.6 of the 2015 monitoring report.

 Background information

-1.9 In order to give some context to the development indicators which follow later in this Report it is useful to look briefly at a couple of pieces of demographic and socio-economic data.
+1.9 To give some context to the development indicators which follow later in this Report, it is useful to look briefly at demographic and socio-economic data.

 Population change and household projections